What Is the Passive Restraint Discount?

 The General is a high-risk auto insurance provider.
 It caters to people who pay the highest rates of any group of drivers due to having one or more severe violations on their record.

-To curb the expensive rates that high-risk drivers face, The General provides several vehicle safety discounts, including one for airbags and seatbelts.
+To curb the expensive rates that high-risk drivers face, The General provides several vehicle safety discounts, including one for passive restraint systems like airbags and seatbelts.
 Savings vary from state to state, but most drivers save about 8%.
-If your car any of these safety devices, you probably qualify.
+If your car any of these devices, you probably qualify.

 AARP/The Hartford

-The Hartford (AARP) rewards customers for having several vehicle safety features.
+The Hartford (AARP) passive restraint discount rewards customers for having several vehicle safety features.
 Unlike most insurance providers, your car must have more than one airbag to qualify.
 Savings vary by state.
-Most save about 3%, but you’ll need to check with your agent or contact The Hartford directly to learn more.
+Most save about 3%, but you’ll need to check with your agent or contact the insurer directly to learn more.

 Erie

-Safety Savings is a general vehicle safety discount offered by Erie to those who own cars with factory-installed airbags.
+Erie Safety Savings is a general vehicle safety discount offered to those who own cars with factory-installed airbags.
 Savings vary by state, so it’s best to contact an agent to learn more.
 Not available in North Carolina or Kentucky.

 NJM